An Outlook on Legal Technology: Services, Software, and Trends

 Gone are the days when discovery had to be done manually.
 Instead, software like Logikcull can sift through huge volumes of discoverable data and help you identify the juicy tidbits while disregarding the stuff that doesn’t matter.
 It also integrates with Google Vault, Slack, and Microsoft 365, meaning you can export or import data as needed.

-• Law firms adopting more technology.
-From automation, video conferencing, document digitization, and more, law firms are increasingly embracing legal technology to provide efficiency, accuracy, and confidence in overall business operations.
+- Law firms adopting more technology.
+From automation, AI, video conferencing, document digitization, and more, law firms are increasingly embracing legal technology to provide efficiency, accuracy, and confidence in overall business operations.
 Considering the high growth rate of the legal tech sector, including software and startups that we mentioned earlier, this isn’t surprising.

 Conclusion